ViKiNG: Vision-Based Kilometer-Scale Navigation with Geographic Hints: Related Work

 \section{Related Work}

 Robotic navigation has been studied from a number of different perspectives in different fields.
 Classically, it is often approached as a problem of geometric mapping or reconstruction followed by planning~\citep{Thrun2005}.
-In unknown environments, the mapping problem can be formulated in terms of information gain\ with local strategies~\citep{bourgault2002exploration, kollar2008optimization, tabib2019real}, global strategies based on the frontier method~\citep{yamauchi1997frontier, holz2011frontier, charrow2015mapping, Charrow2015planning}, or by sampling ``next-best views''~\citep{Connolly1985nbv, papachristos2017nbv, selin2019nbv}, but such methods typically aim to map or reconstruct an entire environment, rather than achieve a single navigational goal.
-Direct navigation methods have sought to [do something using SLAM]~\citep{delmerico2017active, lluvia2021active}.
+In unknown environments, the mapping problem can be formulated in terms of information gain with local strategies~\citep{bourgault2002exploration, kollar2008optimization, tabib2019real}, global strategies based on the frontier method~\citep{yamauchi1997frontier, holz2011frontier, charrow2015mapping, Charrow2015planning}, or by sampling ``next-best views''~\citep{Connolly1985nbv, papachristos2017nbv, selin2019nbv}, but such methods typically aim to map or reconstruct an entire environment, rather than achieve a single navigational goal.
+Active exploration methods have sought to modify this by jointly incentivizing an exploration objective along with reconstruction of the map~\citep{delmerico2017active, lluvia2021active}.
 Both the goal-directed and mapping-focused methods aim to reconstruct the geometry of their environment, and do not directly benefit from training with prior data.
 Some approaches have sought to incorporate learning into mapping and reconstruction~\citep{mccormac2017semantic, murthy2019gradslam}, which benefits from prior data, but still aims at dense geometric reconstruction.
 Our approach uses a model that is trained with data from prior environments to predict \emph{traversability} rather than geometry, and this model is then used in combination with geographic hints to plan a path to the goal.

-In this respect, \algoName is also related to prior work on learning-based navigation, which is often formulated in terms of the ``PointGoal'' problem~\citep{savva2019habitat}.
+In this respect, \algoName is also related to prior work on learning-based navigation, which is often formulated in terms of the ``PointGoal'' task~\citep{savva2019habitat}.
 Many such works rely on simulation and reinforcement learning, utilizing millions (or billions) of online trials to train a policy~\cite{kumar2018visual, wijmans2020ddppo}.
 In contrast, our method learns entirely from previously collected offline data, extrapolates to significantly longer paths than it is trained on, and does not require any simulation or online RL.

 A number of prior learning-enabled methods also combine learned models with graph-based planning, using a topological graph to represent the environment~\citep{savinov2018sptm, bruce2018deployable, faust2018prm, shah2020ving, meng2020scaling}.
 These methods often assume access to data from the test environment to start with a viable graph, which may not be available in a new environment.
 Some works have studied this unseen setting by predicting explorable areas for semantically rich parts of the environment to accelerate visual exploration~\citep{chaplot2020nts, chaplot2020semantic}.
 While these methods can yield promising results in a variety of domains, they come at the cost of high sample complexity (over 10M samples)~\citep{savva2019habitat}, making them difficult to use in the real world---the most performant algorithms take 10-20 minutes to find goals up to 50m away~\citep{shah2021rapid}.